Role and value of placements

 - Measurable success in transitioning students into employment.

 |Very little of his work at Redrow has been theoretical – he has genuinely contributed to the success of the business over the last year.

 For placement providers, there are good reasons for offering placements to Cardiff students:

 - High calibre students can make a genuine contribution and bring fresh perspectives into the organisation.

-As set out in the terms of Cardiff University’s Student Charter, placement providers can expect students to work with professionalism, commitment and full engagement in their placement learning.
+- As set out in the expectations of Cardiff University’s Student Charter, placement providers can expect students to work with professionalism, commitment and full engagement in their placement learning.

 Attainment in Higher Education: Erasmus and Placement Students.
 HEFCE.
 2009. http://www.hefce.ac.uk/pubs/hefce/2009/09_44/09_44.pdf ; Mandilaras, A. “Industrial Placement and Degree Performance: Evidence from a British Higher Education Institution”.
 International Review of Economics Education.
 3, 1, 2004.